What to Do if Your Cat Has Worms & How to Avoid Them

 Which Intestinal Worms Infect Cats?

-There are several types of intestinal worms that can infect cats, each with its own set of unique features, Jessica Nichols, DVM, chief veterinary officer of Spay and Neuter Kansas City in Kansas City, Mo, says.
-Here are the three most common parasites:
+There are several types of intestinal worms that can infect cats, each with its own set of unique features, says Jessica Nichols, DVM, chief veterinary officer of Spay and Neuter Kansas City in Kansas City, Mo.
+Here are some of the most common parasites seen in cats:

 Roundworms.
 Roundworms (also called ascarids) are long, brown round worms that look like cooked spaghetti, Nichols says.
 She adds that they're the most common intestinal parasite in kittens, and kittens are infected more often than adults.